 Projecting Your Renovation Budget

-A kitchen renovation budget can run the gamut; considerations include: the size of your kitchen, the quality of the materials you choose, and the overall complexity of the job.
-According to the National Kitchen & Bath Association (NKBA), the following breaks down a total kitchen renovation investment:
+A kitchen renovation budget can run the gamut; considerations include: the size of your kitchen (many remodeling costs break down a remodel by square foot, with the current average at $150 per square foot), the quality of the materials you choose, and the overall complexity of the job.
+Areas to consider include:

 What Will it Cost You?